sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 [cpp]: https://cppreference.com/

-Each language, along with its associated runtimes and ecosystems, had an specific target problem.
-And over the years i started to figure out what tool best suites the current problem.
+Each language, along with its associated runtimes and ecosystems, had a specific target problem.
+And over the years i started to figure out what tool is best suited to the current problem.

-This skill also evolved into the intuition of what skill should i master in order to proper solve a problem.
+This skill also evolved into the intuition of what skill should i master in order to properly solve a problem.

 So here we are, looking at another nice tool to add into the tool belt.